UnKnownnPasta/NotAETools/README.md

 # Commands

-**\*IMPORTANT\*** To preface, all commands are used in discord by prefacing them with a Slash ("/"), and typing required otions in given choice boxes.
+**\*IMPORTANT\*** To preface, all commands are used in discord by prefacing them with a Slash ("/"), and typing required options in given choice boxes.
 This is shown in the examples aswell.

 The only exception to this is the "++" commands; which are used to check relics, status and prime frames/weapons/etc

-Parts with **x2** next to them require 2 of the part to count for 1 stock.
+Command arguments with \`*\` in front are optional arguments.
+Ones without are compulsory.

 ## Relic viewing